Philipp, Prince of Eulenburg: The Kaiser's great friend

-Eulenburg was invited to accompany Prince Wilhelm of Prussia on a hunting trip on 19 April 1886.
+Count Eulenburg was invited to accompany Prince Wilhelm of Prussia on a hunting trip on 19 April 1886.
 Wilhelm was the eldest son of Germany's Crown Prince Friedrich, and the future Kaiser Wilhelm II.
 This meeting changed Eulenberg's life.
 Eulenburg soon became best friends with the prince (who was twelve years his junior), and they remained so for the next 22 years.
 After meeting him, Eulenburg declared his "boundless love" for the prince.
+A friendship developed between the two, in which the count, with his worldly wisdom, was to offer the young, impetuous and nervous prince both emotional support and intellectual distraction.
+Eulenburg also offered him the spiritual warmth that the prince hadn't found with his parents or at the Prussian royal court.
 During this period, Eulenburg started to share his love of the occult with his new best friend.
 In August 1887, Eulenburg wrote to Prince Wilhelm about a séance he had recently organized, that "I was overjoyed that we find ourselves in agreement in this area as well, and it has shown me clearly yet again how very lucky I have been to meet Your Royal Highness!
 To be understood in all things so well, that is true happiness!"
 In the same letter, Eulenburg warned Wilhelm never to speak in public about their shared interest in the occult as most people would not understand it.

 In 1888, the old Emperor Wilhelm I died.
 He was succeeded by his son Friedrich, who died of throat cancer just 99 days later, to be succeeded by Wilhelm II.
 As the Emperor Friedrich III lay in his bed dying, Wilhelm demanded that he be appointed regent, a request his mother the Empress Victoria refused.
 Wilhelm, who had always hated his parents, especially his British mother, wrote to Eulenburg that "the royal escutcheon had been besmirched and the Reich brought to ruin by the English princess who is my mother, that is the most horrible of all!"
 In March 1888, Eulenburg wrote to his mother: "I am very aware of the fact that it is, and always will be, a question [for me] of either state service or art."
 Upon Wilhelm's accession to the throne, Eulenburg assumed an unofficial position of immense influence.
 Among other things, he was instrumental in the appointment of Bernhard von Bülow as head of the foreign office in 1897.
 Wilhelm II had long desired the appointment of "his own Bismarck" – a powerful chancellor who would enact the Kaiser's will – and Eulenburg was the first to suggest Bülow for this role.